smyte/kafka_store/README.md

 [![Build Status](https://travis-ci.org/smyte/kafka_store.svg?branch=master)](https://travis-ci.org/smyte/kafka_store)

-Kafka store provides a safe method for long term archiving of Kafka topics.
+Kafka store guarantees consistent archives of Kafka topics to an object store.

 ## Features

 * **Simple guarantee**.
 Kafka Store ensures that every single message in a Kafka topic is backed up to Google Cloud Storage **exactly once**, with a **predictable filename** and in a **fault tolerant** manner.
 * Saves large **compressed** avro-encoded files to your server with **low memory requirements**.
-* Optionally logs files to a **MySQL table** with offset ranges for quicker lookup.
+* Optionally log file metadata to a **MySQL table** with offset ranges for quicker lookup.

 ## Comparison to Secor